CyVerse-learning-materials/dnasubway_guide/docs/step7.md

 !!!
 Tip

-        Right-click a graph to download this and other images
+        Right-click a graph to download this and other images.

 **PCA**